Showing posts with label Andys Man Club. Show all posts

 Wheelchair taxis

 These are an absolute pain to arrange.
 If you can get out of your chair and sit in the car and your wheelchair will fold up, you will be able to use a taxi service.
 I would recommend Westside Taxis if you are in the Stafford area.
 They have an app which has a notes section.
 This allows you to book the taxi without human interference.
 For anywhere else there's Uber.
-Both apps are similar in that you can choose the car size I.E 6 seater, 8 seater, saloon etc and leave notes for the driver I.E "I am a wheelchair user but can travel in the passenger seat.
-There must be room in the boot for my collapsible wheelchair."
+Both apps are similar in that you can choose the car size I.E 6 seater, 8 seater, saloon etc and leave notes for the driver I.E "I am an electric wheelchair user but can travel in the passenger seat.
+Please could you fold it and lift it into the boot, it is quite heavy."
 Alternatively if you have to stay in your wheelchair then a taxi service isn't for you.
 I have only found one taxi service that had a wheelchair taxi but you couldn't book it in advance.
 You had to phone on the day you required it, to check its availability.
 Not ideal if you've got a hospital appointment in a few days.

 Community Link wheelchair transport